 The “inked” block is placed onto the fabric, given a quick thump and the design is “stamped”.
 Artisans require great skill to carefully place the wood block in the required position.
 Many blocks can make up a pattern that is repeated through the design of the item.
 Only one colour is used for each woodblock.

 The wooden blocks are also handmade.
 These are hand carved into the intricate patterns that are used to form the design.

-There are different block print techniques that involve applying paint or dye on the wooden block then applying or stamping it to a piece of fabric, which may or may not have a based colour that is dyed.
+There are different block print techniques that involve applying paint or dye onto the wooden block, then applying or stamping it to a piece of fabric, which may or may not have a based colour that is dyed.

-Direct Block Printing is the main technique where the cotton or silk cloth is bleached then the fabric is dyed to a desired base colour.
+Direct Block Printing is the main technique where the cotton or silk cloth is dyed to a desired base colour.
 The carved wooden blocks are used to create the design on top of the base colour.

 Resist Printing is another technique similar to direct printing, only the cloth is dyed to create effect before the block print.
 Areas that are to be protected from the dye are covered with a mixture of clay and resin.
 Once the dye is washed it spreads into the protected areas through cracks, producing a rippled effect of colour.
 The direct Block printing method is then used to create further patterns.

 Discharge Printing is a third technique where the cloth is dyed and then a chemical is used to remove the dye from the portions that are to have designs in a different colour.
 These portions can be treated so they can be re-dyed in different colours.

 Once block printed, the fabric is next cut and sewn, then made up into clothes, tablecloths, bed linen, and accessories such as scarves or this Matr Boomie yoga mat bag, pictured below.